enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 - Native obfuscation (only a bit of symbol stripping)
 - Native root checks
 - Native integrity checks of the native code itself

+**Before get started:**

+To begin with, consider the remarks below before analyzing the APK:

+* The Android phone needs to be rooted.
+* Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
+We do not need to bypass all of them but extract the secret.
+* The native layer is where the important code is executed.
+Do not be distracted with the Dalvik bytecode.
+* My solutions are just a way to solve the challenge.
+Maybe there are better and clever solutions appearing soon.

 **Possibles solutions:**